sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

 | parameters | additional parameters for PostgreSQL server | list of maps | [] | |
 | options | additional options for PostgreSQL server | list of maps | [] |   |

-Here is a sample of the `postgres_servers` variable with the `default` entry only overriding the `administrator_password` parameter and the `CPS` entry overriding all of the parameters:
+Here is a sample of the `postgres_servers` variable with the `default` entry only overriding the `administrator_password` parameter and the `cps` entry overriding all of the parameters:

 ```terraform
 database_servers = {